OskarRutkowski/RSQtask/README.md

 # RSQtask

 > ClickColor The Game is web app.
 You can choose your difficulty level like: easy, mid and hard and than play the game!
 After clicking block color which has at least one neighbor, you can gain as many points as wide is connected blocks area.
 The higher difficulty level, the bigger play board and wider range of colors is.
+You can also start a new game with New Game button placed in navigation tab.

 ### Clone